 Salespeople will throw a lot of items your way, but the most basic thing to remember is the TVs inputs and outputs.
-You definitely want a TV with as many HDMI inputs as possible—after all, if you hook up a receiver, DVD player, streaming media device, and gaming system, you want them all to run through HDMI for the highest picture quality available.
+You do want a TV with as many HDMI inputs as possible—after all, if you hook up a receiver, DVD player, streaming media device, and gaming system, you want them all to run through HDMI for the highest picture quality available.
 HDMI also transits sound via the same cable.
-And don’t let anyone fool you about HDMI cables—they are all made to the exact same standards using the exact same protocol, and a $5 cable works just as well as a $50 cable, in my experience.
-Besides that, another extra that’s nice to have is digital sound outputs for the aforementioned home entertainment receiver.
+And don't let anyone fool you about HDMI cables—they are all made to the exact same standards using the exact same protocol, and a $5 cable works just as well as a $50 cable, in my experience.
+Besides that, another extra that's nice to have is digital sound outputs for the home entertainment receiver mentioned above.
 Also becoming increasingly important is a USB port for streaming media sticks or file storage.

 Besides what to look for in the back of the TV, look for LED TVs with local dimming capabilities.
 Local dimming only dims certain sections of the screen, leaving other sections brightly lit.
 This can improve the contrast and deepen blacks and grays on the screen.
 Although it's a nice feature, you will pay a slight premium and, honestly, you may not notice the difference, but if you're looking for a set and it has local dimming, that's a plus.